michaelgy/perlego-downloader/README.md

 College students that have used Perlego before know that downloading EBooks for offline viewing is not easy.
 This repository contains scripts that help paying users download their EBooks without hassle.

 **For the most basic use case (Less than ~200 pages):**
-1. Open Ebook in a browser (currently only ones available as PDF).
+1. Open Ebook in a browser (PDF and ePub supported).
 1. Go to the page you want to start printing.
 1. Open Chrome's developer console [via the UI](https://developers.google.com/web/tools/chrome-devtools/open#chrome).
 1. Paste the content of `PerlegoContent.js` into the console and press enter.